finos/legend-integration-juju/LOCAL_RUN.md

 ![Authorized Legend](./images/authorized-studio-charm.png)

-## Cleaning up
+## Destroy setup
 To remove all deployed Legend applications, remove any data and reset Juju to the state it was before Legend was deployed, you can destroy the controller (created during the bootstrapping process). **This is a non-reversible operation - all your data created in studio will be lost!**

 ```bash
 juju destroy-controller -y --destroy-all-models --destroy-storage microk8s
 ```

-## Remove Juju and MicroK8s
-You can remove Juju, MicroK8s and any data associated with these snap's by running
+To also remove Juju and MicroK8s, you can run:
 ``` bash
 sudo snap remove juju --purge
 sudo snap remove microk8s --purge